This document introduces you to the tools that enhance

 If you check "URL":

-- it will allow you to use scripts (php/ASP) to dynamically generate error pages (alternatively, use static error page files for each type of error page);
+- it will allow you to use scripts (php/ASP) to dynamically generate error pages (alternatively, use

 - error page files for this domain can't be shared with other domains;